Founder and Board Chair, Conference Chair

 Joe LeBlanc is a Cajun qenderqueer butch who believes in personal story-telling as a significant method for people to share experiences and solidify a better understanding about LGBTQ identities, issues, and concerns.
 He enjoys all of the connections he’s made as a result of working with community members, organizations, and allies over the years with leading the BUTCH Voices organization.

-Joe lives in Portland, Oregon, where he is as an Organizing Specialist with SEIU, Local 503.
-He enjoys working to empower workers’ voices and build collective power, while also serving as an Advisory Board Member for Q Center.
+Joe is a community organizer who lives in Portland, Oregon, where he serves as an Advisory Board Member for Q Center.
 He is a prior recipient of the Pride in Action Award with Pride Northwest in 2011, and was honored as a Queer Hero by the Gay and Lesbian Archives of the Pacific Northwest in 2016.
 Joe has developed and presented workshops at various conferences on issues around identity, community building, event planning, and advocating for trans-inclusive health care.
 He also enjoys road trips, coffee, taking way too many pictures, and a wide variety of music.

 Board Member, Media Chair